grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/09-field-manual-maintenance.md

 ---
 {% include toc.html class="toc-left" h_min=2 h_max=3 %}

-In accordance with the universal field manual maintenance protocol described in Chapter 1 of the Field Manual package, this manual was updated in 2020 as Version 2.
-Updates reflect user feedback and new developments.
+In accordance with the universal field manual maintenance protocol described in [Chapter 1](https://introduction-field-manual.github.io/) of the Field Manual package, this manual was updated in 2020 as Version 2 and in 2024 as Version 3.Updates reflect user feedback and new developments.
 There is currently no long-term plan or support for future updates.
 See Chapter 1 (Introduction to field manual package) for further details.

 The version control for Chapter 9 (field manual for grabs and box corers) is below:

 <table>
 <thead>